Chart Color Schemes

 Paddington - Milton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Paddington - Milton's population was around 13,295 as of August 2025.
-This reflected an increase of 1,098 people since the 2021 Census, which reported a population of 12,197.
-The change was inferred from ABS estimated resident population of 13,272 in June 2024 and additional validated new addresses since the Census date.
-This resulted in a density ratio of 3,713 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth of 9.0% since the 2021 census exceeded the national average of 8.6%.
-Overseas migration contributed approximately 72.5% of overall population gains during recent periods.
+Paddington-Milton's population is approximately 13,292 as of November 2025.
+This figure represents an increase of 1,095 people since the 2021 Census, which reported a population of 12,197.
+The change was inferred from the estimated resident population of 13,272 in June 2024 and an additional 178 validated new addresses since the Census date.
+This results in a population density ratio of 3,712 persons per square kilometer, placing Paddington-Milton in the upper quartile relative to national locations assessed by AreaSearch.
+The area's 9% growth since the 2021 census exceeds the national average of 8.9%, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 72.5% of overall population gains during recent periods, driving primary population growth.

-For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort where utilized.
-Future population trends project an above median growth for the area, with an expected increase of 2,003 persons to 2041 based on latest population numbers, resulting in a total increase of 14.9% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Examining future population trends, an above median population growth is projected for national statistical areas.
+Paddington-Milton is expected to grow by 2,003 persons to 2041 based on the latest population numbers, with a total increase of 14.9% over the 17 years.

 Frequently Asked Questions - Population